 Earn your BS in Statistics

 The undergraduate program in statistics provides students with fundamental knowledge and skills related to probability, mathematical statistics, data analysis, and statistical computing.
 With the recent rise of big data, data science, and analytics, the demand for this set of skills has increased substantially.
-A BS in Statistics is very flexible and can lead to a career in business, industry or government.
-For those students intending to continue their education in Statistics beyond the BS degree, the mathematical statistics track of the major serves as good preparation.
+A BS in statistics is very flexible and can lead to a career in business, industry, or government.

 All statistics majors complete 10 core courses that provide essential instruction in statistical methods, applications, and theory.
-This set of core courses includes Calculus I, II, and III.
-In addition, students concentrate on their particular interest areas by choosing one of the three emphasis tracks, in which they complete at least four or five elective courses.
+In addition, they may concentrate on an interest area by selecting appropriate elective courses.

 Requirements and program planning